Please read the following important information about our site’s COVID protocols prior to registering and again prior to arriving at camp.

 Procedures and General Practices:

-- Increased cleaning and disinfection practices within our facilities.
+- We have increased cleaning and disinfection practices within our facilities.

 - Physical spaces have been reconfigured to allow for appropriate social distancing.

-- Staff will be trained extensively prior to the start of summer with ongoing training sessions at the start of each program on tools for promoting healthy hygiene practices and mask-wearing.
+- Staff have been trained on tools for promoting healthy hygiene practices and mask-wearing.

 - Staff and campers will complete routine health and temperature checks during their session to monitor for symptoms.